Imperial Noble Consort Dunyi: Yongzheng era

-According to the tradition, each new emperor had to promote the concubines of his predecessor.
+According to the tradition, each new emperor had to promote the imperial consorts of his predecessor.
 Lady Guwalgiya was promoted to "Dowager Noble Consort He" (和贵太妃) in 1722, but the promotion ceremony was held in July 1724.

 Qianlong era

-In 1743, Lady Guwalgiya was promoted to "Dowager Imperial Noble Consort Wenhui" (温惠皇贵太妃; "wenhui" means "tender and kind").
-Qianlong Emperor carried out two bows and six genuflexions, when she stood up and accepted a ceremony.
-Her residence in the Forbidden city was Jingfu palace (景福宫, Palace of Happy Scenery), one of the palaces in the area of Ningshou palace, a former palace of Empress Dowager.
+In 1743, Lady Guwalgiya was promoted to "Grand Dowager Imperial Noble Consort Wenhui" (温惠皇贵太妃; "wenhui" meaning "tender and kind").
+The Qianlong Emperor carried out two kneelings and six bows, during which she stood up and accepted the ceremony.
+Her residence in the Forbidden City was Jingfu Palace (景福宫; meaning "Palace of Happy Scenery"), one of the palaces in the area of Ningshou Palace, a former palace for empresses dowager.
 In 1763, Lady Guwalgiya celebrated her eightieth birthday.
-She received 9 rolls of Wuling Baotou, five-colored satin with azurites, one metre of silk with 8 golden roundels of dragons, 2 metres of brocade, 3 bags of gold pieces, one metre of satin with golden "shou" characters, 18 metres of dajuan satin, 9 metres of velvet, 9 metres of dajuan muslin, 9 metres of damask, 9 metres of spring silk, 9 metres of Puhuan crepe.
-She died at the age of eighty six in Jingfu palace on 30 April 1768.
-She was granted posthumous title "Imperial Noble consort Dunyi" (惇怡皇贵妃; "dunyi" meaning "honest and pleasant") in June 1768.
-She was the longest living consort of Kangxi Emperor.
+She received nine rolls of Wuling Baotou, five-colored satin with azurites, one metre of silk with 8 golden roundels of dragons, two metres of brocade, three bags of gold pieces, one metre of satin with golden "shou" characters, 18 metres of dajuan satin, nine metres of velvet, nine metres of dajuan muslin, nine metres of damask, nine metres of spring silk and nine metres of Puhuan crepe.
+She died at the age of eighty-six in Jingfu Palace on 30 April 1768.
+She was granted the posthumous title "Imperial Noble Consort Dunyi" (惇怡皇贵妃; "dunyi" meaning "honest and pleasant") in June 1768.
+She was the longest living consort of the Kangxi Emperor.